Massachusetts Keno (Keno To Go)

 How MA Keno Works

 Pick 1–12 numbers from 1–80.
 Place a $1, $2, $5, or $10 bet.
-A new draw happens every 4 minutes — 20 numbers are drawn from 80.
+A new draw happens every 4 minutes, with 20 numbers drawn from 80.
 You win based on how many of your numbers match the drawn numbers, according to the paytable for your spot count.

 Where to Play MA Keno